 From tracking workouts with ease, to building out a personalized training plan, it’s like having a Personal Trainer in your pocket during your workouts.

-(We’ve also managed to negotiate some unique discounts on the very best apps to help you get started).
+(We’ve also managed to negotiate some unique discounts on some apps to help you get started).

 Fitbod offers a simple but effective solution for weightlifting.